-Choosing the right garage door is one of the most important decisions that you can make for increasing residential value, enhancing curb appeal, and meeting the functional needs of your home.
+Choosing which garage door installation service is best for you is one of the most important decisions that you can make.
+This decision affects residential value, curb appeal, and meeting the functional needs of your home.
 Our goal is to help you to determine the features that are essential in your garage door selection.
 With so many choices of garage door styles available, we’ll make sure that you’re asking the right questions before you choose your garage door installation service.

 Before you get ready to purchase a new garage door, make sure that you have the answers to the questions below.